mandivson/Notes-Making-Website/README.md

 # How do I run this?

-To view the website, open index.html using a browser or [CLICK HERE](https://mandivson.github.io/Notes-Making-Website/)
+To view the website, [CLICK HERE](https://mandivson.github.io/Notes-Making-Website/)